 HIPAA works with code sets that are supposed to be used along with patient identifiers.
 This makes the transfer of information between covered entities easier, aiding health insurance portability.
 Working in compliance with the Portability and Accountability Act aims to make the experience of the patient easier to deal with.

-HIPA also serves some much smaller functions through its rules.
+HIPPA also serves some much smaller functions through its rules.
 Depending on the circumstances, it may cover the banning of tax-deduction where life insurance loans are involved.
-It helps organize the healthcare services, improving their function and making them much easier for the patient to deal with.
+It helps organize the health care services, improving their function and making them much easier for the patient to deal with.

 Who Needs to Have HIPAA Compliance?